Payment of tuition and fees is due 15 business days prior to the start of the semester (Minnesota State Policy 5.12.3).

 Financial Aid Documentation

-Students are responsbile to ensure that financial aid documents (ISIR with the Financial Aid Office) and agency awards (documents with the Business Office) are complete and on file prior to the tuition deadline date.
+Students are responsbile to ensure that financial aid documents and agency awards (documents with the Business Office) are complete and on file prior to the tuition deadline date.
 Students will be allowed to add courses to their schedules through the drop/add period only with full payment unless a NBS account has been previously established.

 Account Holds for Non-Payment